Yuthmin/my-portfolio/README.md

 # my-portfolio
-A responsive personal portfolio website designed with HTML, CSS, and JavaScript, featuring projects, skills, and contact information.
+Showcasing my journey in web development — projects, skills, and ideas brought to life.